AriFordsham/GHCWiki/trac-tickets-custom-fields.md

 # Custom Ticket Fields

 Trac supports adding custom, user-defined fields to the ticket module.
-Using custom fields, you can add typed, site-specific properties to tickets.
+With custom fields you can add typed, site-specific properties to tickets.

 ## Configuration